gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V3.42: Documentation changes.
+Bug fix in HTML mail template selection.
+[July 18, 2012]
 * V3.41: Changing the length of one DB field to support older versions of MySQL.
 [July 17, 2012]
-* V3.40: Adding Sandbox testing (previously a Pro version) to the lite version.
+* V3.40: Adding Sandbox testing (previously a Pro feature) to the lite version.
 Using WP table prefix, if it exists.
 [July 17, 2012]
 * V3.33: Testing compatibility with WP 3.4.
 [July 11, 2012]
 * V3.31: Minor bug fixes.
 [July 6, 2012]
 * V3.30: Adding editable select in the product definition screen.
 [July 5, 2012]